pt2710/Hybrid-Prime-Gap-Predictor/README.md

-<<<<<<< HEAD
 # Spectral-Entropy-Guided Domain-Weighted Regression for Microsecond-Scale Prime Discovery

 ---

 ## Abstract

-This repository contains the initial implementation of “Spectral-Entropy-Guided Domain-Weighted Regression for Microsecond-Scale Prime Discovery,”
+This repository contains the initial implementation of **Spectral-Entropy-Guided Domain-Weighted Regression for Microsecond-Scale Prime Discovery**:
-a hybrid framework combining emergent-entropy learning with quantum-inspired neural layers.
+a hybrid framework combining emergent-entropy learning with quantum-inspired neural layers for ultra-fast and interpretable prime discovery.

 ---